Chip shortage dampens Nissan's route back to profit after record loss

+Autos & TransportationChip shortage dampens Nissan's route back to profit after record loss

-TOKYO (Reuters) -Nissan Motor Co expects to break even this business year, defying expectations for a return to profitability, as the global chip shortage curbs its recovery from a record annual operating loss.
+Nissan Motor Co (7201.T) expects to break even this business year, defying expectations for a return to profitability, as the global chip shortage curbs its recovery from a record annual operating loss.

 "The fiscal year 2020 was the year dominated by the COVID-19 pandemic and impacted by multiple factors including growth of environmental awareness and political as well as economic changes," said Chief Executive Makoto Uchida.